bailey-lab/msmt_dr_longitudinal_21-23/README.md

-Uses this github repo as a template: https://github.com/simkin-bioinformatics/AA_table_visualization A more detailed description (along with copies of input scripts) can be found in the plot_dynamic_maps folder.
+Uses this github repo as a template: https://github.com/simkin-bioinformatics/AA_table_visualization A more detailed description (along with copies of input scripts) can be found in the AA_table_visualization folder.

 ## Step 3: Plot Static Maps
 This step takes uses the amino acid prevalences from step 2 to generate high